peteroupc/peteroupc.github.io/index.md

 ### C-sharp

+* [Fuzzer](./Fuzzer): This is a program that generates slightly altered versions of data files, for testing algorithms that parse file formats.
+* [colorvalidator](./colorvalidator): This is a library for parsing and generating HTML and CSS colors.
+* [petero-csharp](./petero-csharp): Library containing utility methods and classes.
 * [CBOR](./CBOR): A C# implementation of Concise Binary Object Representation (RFC 7049).
 * [Enriched](./Enriched): C# program that converts text/enriched files to HTML
 * [MailLib](./MailLib): A portable library in C# and Java for parsing Internet mail messages